Radiant Floor Heating

 Yes.
 In fact most hydronic systems have zoning controls that can regulate the level of heat delivered to a particular room or area of the floor, either by controlling the volume of water flow through each tubing loop, the temperature of the water, duration of pulses of flow, or a combination of all three.
 Electric systems are usually controlled with programmable dual-sensing thermostats that combine input from a floor sensor with a room-temperature thermostat.

-A recent innovation, from Uponor, is a wireless climate-control zoning system that allows you to separately control every room of a home or building.
+A recent innovation is a wireless climate-control zoning system that allows you to separately control every room of a home or building.
 Designed for use with hydronic radiant heating, the wireless control also eliminates the need to run thermostat wires through walls, which can significantly cut installation time.

 How much does it cost to install radiant in-floor heat?